 On Twitter, Jackson announced his commitment to Ed Orgeron’s team and the defending CFP National Champion LSU Tigers heading into the summer.
 With still a year left before graduation, Jackson’s intentions were clear: He wants a ring.

 Jackson comes from an athletic family, too.
 Many thought College Station held a special place in Jackson’s heart given that Jackson’s father, Larry, played basketball for the Texas A&M Aggies.
 However, LSU was apparently too attractive to turn down.

 A first-team selection in his Class 4A, Jackson helped lead the Pleasant Grove Hawks to a 15-1 record and state championship this past season.
 The MaxPreps Junior All-American racked up over 100 tackles and 16 sacks in 2019.

 Basically, this kid covers opposing quarterbacks better than heated blankets on a winter day.

-Jackson profiles as a future NFL defensive lineman and will provide instant pressure along an SEC team’s defensive line.
-He’s unofficially visited a few programs like the Texas A&M Aggies, Texas Longhorns and LSU Tigers, and all signs point to Jackson wreaking havoc in the Lone Star State, he ultimately was reeled in by Orgeron’s staff.
+Jackson profiles as a future NFL defensive lineman and will provide instant pressure along LSU’s defensive line.
+He unofficially visited a few programs like the Texas A&M Aggies, Texas Longhorns and LSU Tigers, and despite all signs pointing to Jackson wreaking havoc in the Lone Star State, he ultimately was reeled in by Orgeron’s staff.